gnehsheng/Cowboys-vs-Aliens/README.md

 ### FEATURES

+- Collision detection logic for removing enemies and ending the game
 - Players can keep track of their score at the top left of the game
 - There is a persistent high score for you to check your progess
 - Aliens will chase you to the end of time, take them out as quickly as possible